Luo Qi (singer)

-Luo Qi (罗琦; born 6 June 1975 in Nanchang) is a female Chinese rock singer.
+Luo Qi (罗琦; born 6 June 1975 in Nanchang) is a Chinese rock singer.
 She was singer with the first lineup of Zhinanzhen (Compass), but then went solo.
 In 1998 she left China for Berlin for six years where she also married her husband, Jan who played a part in helping her kick her drug addiction.
 In 2004, recalling her own struggles as a teen with drugs, she came forward as an anti drug spokesperson.